cpmendoza/cpmendoza.github.io/about.md

 </ul>

 <h2>My Vision</h2>
-<p>I aim to push the boundaries of AI for decision-making under uncertainty.
+<p style="text-align: justify;">I aim to push the boundaries of AI for decision-making under uncertainty.
 Whether advancing reinforcement learning for complex risk management or building machine learning pipelines that turn data into actionable insights.
 I am committed to creating AI you can trust, powering smarter, more resilient systems for the future.</p>